 Checking Passport Status

 Although the initial application process is offline, checking your baby’s passport application status can be done through the internet.
-All you have to do is go to the Online Passport Status System site and enter your child’s last name, date of birth, and the last four digits of their Social Security Number.
+All you have to do to check the application status is go to the Online Passport Status System site and enter your child’s last name, date of birth, and the last four digits of their Social Security Number.

 Status updates can take up to 2 weeks from the date of application, so save yourself the worry and opt in to receive automatic email updates by typing your email into the Online Passport Status System site.